Ghajini (2005 film): Awards and nominations

-In addition to the following list of awards and nominations, prominent Indian film websites named Ghajini one of the 10 best Tamil films of 2005, with Rediff, Sify and Behindwoods all doing the same.
-The film also featured, prior to release, in the "most awaited" list from film websites.

 Remakes

 Aamir Khan who saw the original film decided to remake the film in Hindi.
 Murugadoss again directed the Hindi version.
 Asin reprised her character and the film marked her debut in Bollywood.
-The climax in Hindi version was slightly altered with Murugadoss revealing that Aamir rewrote the climax portions.
-The remake version was released in 2008 to positive reviews and became a successful film at the box office.
-Munirathna announced that he would remake the film in Kannada with Upendra and Divya Spandana.
-However the remake failed to materialise; instead Telugu film Manmadhudu (2002) was remade as Aishwarya (2006) and few scenes were borrowed from Ghajini.
+The climax in Hindi version was altered, with Murugadoss revealing that Khan rewrote the climax portions.
+In 2006, Munirathna announced that he would remake the film in Kannada with Upendra and Ramya.
+However the remake failed to materialise; instead the Telugu film Manmadhudu (2002) was remade in Kannada as Aishwarya (2006) and a few scenes were borrowed from Ghajini.

 Legacy

 The film's success established Suriya as an action hero and Asin as a top actress.
 Asin described Kalpana in Ghajini as "a life-time role" for her.
 Nayanthara, who appeared in a supporting character, later said that appearing in Ghajini was a big mistake and the "worst decision" she ever took.